nischalshrestha/tr808-pi/README.md

 CH --xx|----|--xx|----
 "
 ],
-bpm: 104, side: [0, 1])
+bpm: 104, pattern: [0, 1])
 ```

-By specifying `side: [0, 1]`, this plays the first pattern for the first measure, then the second and then cycle back to the first.
+By specifying `pattern: [0, 1]`, this plays the first pattern for the first measure, then the second and then cycle back to the first.
 You can still keep modifying the beat in either pattern and Sonic Pi will pick up the change in the next 16 notes!

 ## Share your beats!